onap/archived-cli/main/src/main/resources/onap-readme.txt

 To know the usage of sub commands, type onap <command> [-h|--help]

 To know more, please refer the Onap wiki https://wiki.onap.org

-NOTE: This file has been deprecated in amesterdam release and is replaced by README.md file